wrighted/pengullama/README.md

 analysis tools, we will assess whether the fine-tuned LLM offers a tangible advantage.
 This evaluation will determine whether fine-tuned LLMs are sufficiently advanced to be considered a valuable asset for field deployment in software development today.

+## Set-up

+There are few requirements in order to re-produce the results of this project:

+- You need to have a CUDA capable GPU in order to use the LLM,
+- You need a GPU with 16GB of VRAM in order to train the LLM,
+- You need to be on a distribution of Linux for full compatability,
+- You need Python and a few installed packages via `pip` (container in progress)
+    - unsloth
+    - bitsandbytes
+    - torch
+- You need a Hugging Face account in order to access my trained models.

 ## Progress